 Harry Potter’s laughter echoed across the hall.

 He’s laughing at me.
-Fire boiled in Fleur’s blood.
-It took ever ounce of pride to suppress the shift of her body.
-He – he should know better than to laugh at me like all those stupid girls used to!
+Fire boiled in Fleur’s blood and it took every ounce of pride to suppress the shift of her body.
+He — he should know better than to laugh at me like all those stupid girls used to!

 ‘Let’s see how you like it when everyone’s laughing at you.’
 She drew herself up and forced a torrent of her allure into her magic, thrusting it out across the hall.

 A ripple of glazed eyes, vacant, dreamy stares spread over the hall.